The Building Act 2004 requires that work commences within 12 months after the date of issue of the Building Consent.

 To download the guidance notes, procedure and application form, follow the links below.

 Download and save a copy to your computer first.
 You can then use Adobe Reader to fill it out on your computer and save it, before returning it to us.

 Building Consent Application Guidance Notes [119kb]

 Building Consent Application Procedure for Inspection Form [80kb]

-Council inspections and any third party verifications that will be entered onto the 'Schedule of Site Requirements' that will be included in your consent pack.
-This will set out the inspections required, who will undertake them and the supporting documentary evidence required.
+Your consent information will set out the inspections required, who will undertake them and the supporting documentary evidence required.

-It is essential that inspections are undertaken as required by the schedule which will ensure that works can be properly assessed and any remedial works completed before the project continues.
+It is essential that ALL inspections are completed to ensure that works have been properly assessed and any remedial works completed before the project continues.

 The forms below have been designed for your use.
 If you have any queries with the use of these forms, please contact us.

 Producer Statement - Certifying Plumber [61kb]